 Tips and suggestions for insect- and nature-friendly front gardens, gardens or balconies are contained in the following leaflets:

-Last year, the city of Wolfsburg was once again awarded the title 'Fairtrade City' for two years by the non-profit association TransFair e.
+This year, the city of Wolfsburg was once again awarded the title 'Fairtrade City' for two years by the non-profit association TransFair e.
 V..
-The city of Wolfsburg has been proud of this title since June 8, 2010.
-In order to fill the project Fairtrade City with life, actions are continuously designed to support Fair Trade.
+The city of Wolfsburg has held this title since June 8, 2010.
+In order to fill the Fairtrade City project with life, campaigns to support fair trade are continually being organized.

-For the title renewal, the city of Wolfsburg had to prove that it continues to meet all five criteria of the Fairtrade Towns campaign.
-These include support for fair trade being set out in a council resolution, a steering group coordinating the activities, fair trade products being offered in stores and restaurants, schools, clubs and churches carrying out educational work on fair trade, and active public relations work.
+To renew the title, the city of Wolfsburg had to prove that it continues to meet all five criteria of the Fairtrade Towns campaign.
+These include the fact that support for fair trade has been laid down in a council resolution, a steering group coordinates the activities, fair trade products are offered in stores and restaurants, schools, clubs and churches carry out educational work on fair trade and active public relations work is carried out.

-Wolfsburg is one of over 800 Fairtrade cities in Germany.
-The global network of Fairtrade Cities comprises over 2,000 Fairtrade Cities in 36 countries, including the United Kingdom, Sweden and Brazil.
-Fairtrade cities promote fair trade at the municipal level and are the result of a successful network of actors from civil society, politics and business who work together to promote fair trade locally.
+Wolfsburg is one of around 900 Fairtrade cities in Germany.
+The global network of Fairtrade cities comprises over 2,000 Fairtrade municipalities in 36 countries, including the UK, Sweden and Brazil.
+Fairtrade cities promote fair trade at local level and are the result of a successful network of actors from civil society, politics and business who work together locally to promote fair trade.

 Agenda 21 Forum "North-South Cooperation

 The Fairtrade City project in Wolfsburg is coordinated by the Agenda 21 forum "North-South Cooperation".
-The Agenda 21 forum is made up of volunteer citizens, representatives of the world store, church congregations, schools, the city administration, Kindernothilfe and other institutions.
-The working group meets about every two months and is open to everyone.
+Volunteer citizens, representatives of the World Shop, church communities, schools, the city council, Kindernothilfe and other institutions are involved in the Agenda 21 forum.
+The working group is open to everyone.
 Are you interested in participating?
 You are cordially invited.

 - Small steps are crucial.